KunPengRen/ethlocal/README.md

 ETHLocal is aimed to build a local private Ethereum Network by docker container.

 ## Network Architecture
-- Bootnode
+- Bootnode: listens on porn 30303, is used for peer discovery purpose.
-- JSON-RPC endpoint
+- JSON-RPC endpoint:
 - Minernode